 Conditions: In this situation Paul can terminate the contract when the he is not satisfied with the terms of Slick Cars Sales or the primary stipulations than Paul can terminate the contract.
 In this case, terms inserted in the deed will be treated as conditions (colour, model and registration number)

 Warranties and representation: In case of warranties, Paul can claim for only the damages in case Slick cars have led to cause any remedy to the Paul or the any primary terms of the contract.
-Both the term clarifies aspects of contract and if both does not satisfactory present in the contract, then parties are not held liable for the remedy.
+Both the term clarifies aspects of contract and negligence. and if both does not satisfactory present in the contract, then parties are not held liable for the remedy.
 In the present case also, Slick Car Sales Ltd has not performed in adequate manner; therefore Paul is entitled to claim against the remedy.
 Further other terms (additional amenities, facts for usage) will be representation or warranties of the contract.

 Trader’s Puff: It stats that the statement does not have any assurance with the real terms of the contract between the parties.
 In case of Paul and Slick Cars, there is any statement which is not untrue than it will be considered as Trader’s Puff and Paul will not entitled for any remedy.
 It is a kind of document or a statement which does not assure anything regarding actual and specific connections.
 In the present case, remedy will not be provided to Paul if the statement of Trader's Puff proves to be untrue.
 Term inserted in the advertisement that lower price ever will be considered as Trader's Puff.